KangerDrew/Java-OOP-Practice/README.md

 inheritance in OOP:

-- Inherited functions work slower than normal function as there is indirection
+- Inherited functions work slower than normal function as there is indirection.
-- Often, data members in the parent class are left unused which may lead to memory wastage
+- Often, data members in the parent class are left unused which may lead to memory wastage.
 - Inheritance increases the coupling between parent class and child class.
 Any change in parent class will affect all the child classes.